 While the AI powering the Twitch betting system is elegant, there can be no room for error.
 Therefore, the markets are kept relatively straightforward and plain, almost always offering odds on whether the streamer will win or lose a given match.
 Like in-play esports markets, though, the odds will be refreshed and updated continuously, as the AI analyses the gameplay of a streamer.

 At the moment, the ability to place a Twitch bet is restricted to a select number of esports titles.
 If you look hard enough when trying to figure out how to make a bet on Twitch, you’ll find titles like Fortnite, Apex Legends, CSGO, and League of Legends.
 At the end of the day, Twitch bets are an easy way to potentially make a little money while enjoying the content put out by your favourite streamers.

-Let’s face it – you’re watching some of the most highest-paid Twitch streamers out there because they’re entertaining.
-What if you could not only watch them and enjoy their content, but also make a little money while doing so?
+Let’s face it – you’re watching some of the highest-paid Twitch streamers out there because they’re entertaining.
+What if you could not only watch them and enjoy their content but also make a little money while doing so?
 For the most part, Twitch betting interfaces offered by these esports betting sites integrate seamlessly with the streams themselves.
-First and foremost, you’re right at the center of it all, placing bets while watching and interacting with the streamer.
+First and foremost, you’re right at the centre of it all, placing bets while watching and interacting with the streamer.

 Up until now, you may have been relying on the best Twitch streamers for entertainment and perhaps some in-game tips and tricks.
-Now, you can also attempt to make a real-world profit as the streamer plays their game.
+Now, you can also attempt to make a real-world profit by learning how to bet on streamers’ games.